joeappleton18/cda401/sessions/session3/assigment.md

 ### Commenting

-Be sure to use intuitive commenting for assesment2.
+Be sure to use intuitive commenting for the next assessment.
 **As a minimum you should comment at:**

 * The end of each div: